GUNSMITHING SERVICES: STRIKER PIN BUSHING: M7, M700, M70(PF AND CRF), ACCURACY INTERNATIONAL, BERGARA, HOWA 1500, & RUGER RPR

 *a "tick" at the top of the bolt's rotation out of battery is a tell tale sign of case web growth due to excessive pressure.

 Machining the bolt and installing a bushing around the striker pin to tighten the tolerance is the answer to solving the issue.

 Our bushing installation process is performed using a 2017 Haas 4 axis VF2 cnc machining center fitted with Renishaw probing and a Hardinge HLV Ultra Precision Tool Room Lathe.
 We also manufacture our own in house heat treated insert to serve as the bushing for installation into the bolt head.

-Because of this, it is best to have this service performed in conjunction with our accurizing service PRIOR to installing a new barrel.
+Because of this, it is encouraged that you have this service performed PRIOR to installing a new barrel.